WHERE TO STAY WHERE TO EATWHAT DO DO

 The key site to visit there is naturally the Western Wall.
 Another important site, located on the Muslim Quarter is of course the Dome of the Rock, which is probably the most iconic structure that Jerusalem recognized with as seen in all the photos.
 Lastly, another spot that I don’t tend to skip on my Jerusalem Guided tours is the Church of the Holy Sepulcher where most traditions and archaeologists point to the place where Jesus was buried and of course if you are a faithful Christian so also resurrected.

 These sites are for sure of key interest.
 But apart from these main sites, there are many others like the Herodian Mansions which are homes belonging to the upper crust Jewish society 2,000 years ago.
 If you were to choose to take one of my Jerusalem private tours we will discover all this and all the little hideouts that many tend to pass over.

-The very first recorded of Jerusalem is in ancient Egyptian texts called Execration texts dated to the 19th-century B.C.E.
-These texts are listing enemies of the pharaoh, most often enemies of the Egyptian state or troublesome foreign neighbors.
+The very first record of Jerusalem is in ancient Egyptian texts called Execration texts dated to the 19th-century B.C.E.
+These texts are listing enemies of the pharaoh, most often enemies of the ancient Egyptians or troublesome foreign neighbors.
 The texts were most often written upon statuettes of bound foreigners, bowls, or blocks of clay or stone, which were subsequently destroyed.